Ramsey properties of randomly perturbed graphs: cliques and cycles: Proofs

 Colour each vertex $v \in X \cup Y$ with the colour of the edges it receives from $N_1$.
 So we now have a red/blue colouring of the vertices and edges of $X \cup Y$.
 Suppose there is a red vertex $u \in X \cup Y$ and a blue vertex $v \in X \cup Y$.
 Theorem~\ref{thm:global1ramsey}(ii) implies that w.h.p. $G(n,p)[N_1]$ is $(P_{k-1},P_{\ell-1})$-Ramsey.
 If there is a red copy of $P_{k-1}$ in $N_1$, then together with $u$ we obtain our desired red copy of $C_k$ in $G\cup G(n,p)$; otherwise we obtain a blue copy of $P_{\ell-1}$ in $N_1$ and thus together with $v$ we obtain a blue copy of $C_{\ell}$.

 Thus, we may assume that every vertex in $X\cup Y$ is coloured the same.
 Suppose that they are all red.
 If the edges of $Y$ are all blue, we obtain the desired blue copy of $C_{\ell}$.
 So we may assume that there is at least one red edge in $Y$.
 As all the edges between $X\cup Y$ and $N_1$ are red, we can extend this red edge to a red copy of $C_k$ in $G \cup G(n,p)$.
-The case when every vertex in $X\cup Y$ is blue is similar, and so in all cases we obtain a desired monochromatic cycle.
+The case when every vertex in $X\cup Y$ is blue is similar (and in fact easier if $\ell$ is even), and so in all cases we obtain a desired monochromatic cycle.